len23/len23/README.md

 ## About me
 Hi :wave:

-I am a **Software Engenieer** from Ecuador  and I fell in love with **Web Development** :exploding_head:.
+I am a **Software Engineer ** from Ecuador  and I fell in love with **Web Development** :exploding_head:.
-I've been working as a web developer for around one and a half year.
+I've been working as a web developer for around one and a half years.

 You can know more about me on [my web page ](https://len23.github.io/My-Personal-Web-Page/) :globe_with_meridians: